in a new directory run

-Testing is currently underway on the Snowflake connector for use in self-hosted environments.
-Our suggested installation method is to use Docker Compose to deploy a working deployment of Hasura with the Snowflake Connector enabled.
+Testing is currently underway on the ClickHouse connector for use in self-hosted environments.
+Our suggested installation method is to use Docker Compose to deploy a working instance of Hasura with the ClickHouse Connector enabled.

 In order to do this, follow the instructions for Hasura Enterprise Edition, but change out the Docker Compose files listed in that documentation to these values: